Anti-social behaviour

 What should I do as a bpha resident?

-If you are experiencing nuisance from your neighbour, you should try speaking to them, if you feel it is appropriate to do so.
-It’s likely that your neighbour would prefer that you speak to them first before contacting us as they may not be aware they are causing a problem to you.
-Our Good Neighbour Guide provides helpful information on speaking to your neighbour about concerns or issues.
+If you are experiencing problems with anti-social behaviour from your neighbour, you could try speaking to them, if you feel it is appropriate to do so.
+It’s likely that your neighbour would prefer that you speak to them first before contacting us, as they may not be aware they are causing a problem to you.

 We would like all of our residents to feel empowered and able to resolve disputes themselves and we will support you to do this, as well as guiding you to other agencies that can help.